adafruit/Nikon-Intervalometer/README.md

 Tutorial: IR Sensor [https://learn.adafruit.com/ir-sensor/](https://learn.adafruit.com/ir-sensor/)

-There are three IR test programs written in Arduino code and one in CirecuitPython See the tutorial for details.
+There are three IR test programs written in Arduino code and one in CirecuitPython.

+See the tutorial for details.

 All code MIT License, please keep attribution